IgorSalevan/yii2-rtsphinxbehavior/readme.md

 }
 ```

-The rt block looks like this:
+The configuration block for `RT` index looks like this:

 ```
 index is_rt